 We know it’s the opposite of other research you’ve been hearing lately, but there’s two sides to every coin.
 So go ahead and reconnect with friends and memories by checking your Facebook profile.
 Believe it or not, one study found that students felt more loved and worthy after logging into Facebook than they did after doing traditional self-affirmation exercises.
 Boost your profile’s happy-making powers by uploading a new profile pic that makes you feel fab or click through all of your photos to relive happy moments.

-GET REAL WITH
+GET REAL WITH YOUR BOSS

 If you feel like you’re married to your job, have a conversation with your manager.
 Simply voicing your concerns about never-ending emails and an overwhelming workload can reduce the pressure to be online 24/7, which in turn can boost your happiness and quality of life.
 And speaking of the downsides of the working world, check out these 21 Ways Your Job Is Making You Fat; but don’t worry, we’ve come up with ways to overcome each challenge.